jomit/AITrials/K8sTensorflowScaleWorkshop/README.md

-# Train Tensorflow Models at Scale with Kubernetes on Azure (workshop [repo](https://github.com/wbuchwalter/tensorflow-k8s-azure))
+# Train Tensorflow Models at Scale with Kubernetes on Azure

 ## Create docker image and push it to docker hub